Crypto Regulations Around The World – Key Things to Know

 Who Regulates Crypto?

-While crypto is a borderless and global asset class, regulation is determined on a country-by-country basis.
-What’s more, some countries have several different regulators responsible for overseeing the industry.
+While crypto is a borderless and global asset class, regulation is determined country by country.
+Moreover, some countries have several different regulators responsible for overseeing the industry.
 For instance, in the US, the SEC governs crypto-related securities.
 This includes Bitcoin ETFs, Coinbase stock, and any crypto projects it deems to be selling unregistered securities.

 The IRS, however, regulates crypto taxation laws.
-And then there’s the CFTC, which regulates crypto-related commodity markets, such as Bitcoin futures.
-In addition, FinCEN oversees crypto money laundering and terrorist financing regulations.
+The CFTC regulates crypto-related commodity markets, such as Bitcoin futures.
+In addition, FinCEN oversees cryptocurrency money laundering and terrorist financing regulations.
 This multi-agency approach to crypto is found in other major economies, including the UK and the European Union.

 Who Regulates Crypto?

-All that being said, very few countries have installed crypto-specific legislation.
+That said, very few countries have installed crypto-specific legislation.
 In most cases, existing legislation is applied to crypto assets.
-This is especially the case when it comes to taxation and financial crime laws.
+This is especially the case regarding taxation and financial crime laws.
 This can make it challenging for stakeholders, as some regulations are open to interpretation.

 Crypto Regulations by Jurisdiction